hotdogontology/AP-CSA-Unit-2/README.md

 Your grade will be based on the correctness of your implementations as verified by the unit tests.
 Make sure all methods are completed and that all tests pass.

 ## Honor Code
-Remember to adhere to the Honor Agreement.
+Remember to adhere to the GSSM Academic Integrity Policy.
 Do not copy code from others or AI, and ensure all work is your own.

 ## Contact
 If you have any questions or need assistance, send me an email or come to office hours.